-In our 28 year history of settling IRS debts, we've assisted on every kind of Offer in Compromise (OIC) you can imagine and have accumulated some fun facts.
+In our 30 year plus history of settling IRS debts, we've assisted on every kind of Offer in Compromise (OIC) you can imagine and have accumulated some fun facts.

 Did you know that you can still get an OIC if you have equity in your home?